Sony a6100 how to zoom

 Rate this post

-Introduction to Zooming with the Sony A6100
+An Introduction to Zooming with the Sony a6100

-1. Understanding Zoom Types: Optical vs. Digital
+1. Understanding Zoom Types: Optical vs Digital

-1.1 Optical Zoom
+1.1 Optical zoom

 1.2 Digital Zoom

-2. Zooming with Different Types of Lenses
+2. Zoom with Different Kind of Lenses

-2.1 Zoom Lenses
+2.1 Integrated Zoom Lenses

 How to Zoom with a Zoom Lens:

-1. Mount the Lens: Attach a zoom lens to your Sony A6100.
+Mount the Lens: Attach a zoom lens to your Sony A6100.

 2.2 Prime Lenses